-You don't need grand, rom-com worthy gestures to prove that you're serious about giving your relationship another shot, says Galland.
+You don't need grand, rom-com worthy gestures to prove that you're serious about giving your relationship another shot, explains Galland.
 It can be as simple as showing your sensuality, which isn't always defined by sex.
 It can be in the flirtatious way you say "thank you," a gentle touch on the cheek, or wearing something that makes you feel sexy.
 "As long as it's not too contrived, make the extra effort—even if it's just a smile or a laugh.
-Tenderness is what most human beings desire, but it's not something they ask for [out loud]," she explains.
+Tenderness is what most human beings desire, but it's not something they ask for [out loud]."

 Speaking of your scheduled discussions, make sure you're actively listening to your partner and not just unleashing your frustrations or criticizing their behavior.
 "Think about what you can do to support them.
 Usually, it's just listening and making them feel empowered.
 I mean, that's what we all want.
 That's where we're at our happiest with relationships," says Galland.
 "If your partner is not responding or contributing, then your rekindling efforts are not really gonna last no matter where you go or what you do."